wavefrontHQ/docs/pages/doc/cardinality.md

 When you deploy a large system, there’s a rapid burst of new index entries, which can lead to high cardinality issues, such as slowdown or unresponsiveness of the monitoring system.

-## Wavefront and High Cardinality
+## High Cardinality and the Wavefront Service

 The Wavefront service usually deals gracefully with high cardinality because it has the following features:

 **Applies top-down and bottom-up indexes**

 Top-down indexes are the so-called metric source tags.
-In Wavefront, instead of just using the metric name as the primary key, the source is also considered a first-class citizen and is part of the primary metric host tag index.
+Instead of just using the metric name as the primary key, the Wavefront service uses the source as part of the primary metric/host index.
 This improves performance and retrievability of data.

 A second tag value index allows for queries filtered by tag values to retain high performance.
 The combination of 2 primary indexes (metric and source) for timeseries data allows for greater cardinality with no impact on the data ingestion or query performance.